shicks/ahep/site/modules/1903-camping-trip-that-changed-america/index.md

 * Glue sticks

 ### Directions
 1. Trace mountain(s), rock formations, trees, or other large items from nature on the black paper which will be a silhouette in the foreground of the picture.
+Or, have your kids pick a National Park to represent with a recognizable silhouette (e.g., Half Dome, Arches, Joshua Tree, Old Faithful, Redwood).
 2. Cut out nature items using scissors from the black paper.
 3. Tear strips of construction paper for the background.
 You can make additional mountains or a sunset out of the strips of construction paper.
 4. Pick a background construction paper and lay out your strips and silhouettes to figure out how you want them on the sheet.